shiyoung77/OVIR-3D/README.md

 # OVIR-3D
+<span style="color:red">Please do NOT download at this moment!
+Something seems to be wrong with the repo.
+I'm trying to figure it out and will fix it ASAP. </span>

 **OVIR-3D: Open-Vocabulary 3D Instance Retrieval Without Training on 3D Data**.\
 Shiyang Lu, Haonan Chang, Eric Jing, Yu Wu, Abdeslam Boularias, Kostas Bekris